 Concepts for Sustainable Thinking

-These films illustrate some key concepts to help guide your planning and development.
+These three films illustrate some key concepts to help guide your planning and development.

 The Magic Fridge tells the story of attitudes that can drive sustainable or unsustainable use of a resource.
 Inspired by Garret Hardin’s ‘Tragedy of the Commons’, it offers thoughts on sustainable business options.
 Starring pupils from Shawlands Academy.